sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Beginning at 6th level, you develop a talent for spinning even the most ludicrous circumstances into plausible stories.

-Whenever you add a Dastardly Gambit die to a Charisma check made to influence a hostile creature, that creatureís attitude to you is treated as if it were indifferent even if you or your allies were previously or are currently fighting it.
+Whenever you add a Dastardly Gambit die to a Charisma check made to influence a hostile creature, that creature√≠s attitude to you is treated as if it were indifferent even if you or your allies were previously or are currently fighting it.
 Any past attacks or aggressive actions are woven into your strangely credible version of events that eases over blame, but this does not forgive future attacks or aggressive actions taken after you use this feature.

-Defectorís Spark
+Defector√≠s Spark

-Starting at 14th level, youíve learned just the right words to get people to cast off their shackles and rebel.
+Starting at 14th level, you√≠ve learned just the right words to get people to cast off their shackles and rebel.
 As an action, you may choose a hostile creature that is operating under the command of another creature that is hostile to you.
 So long as the target is able to hear you, of a Challenge Rating 5 below your level, and can understand a language that you speak, it makes a Charisma saving throw against your clever tricks save DC.
 On a failed save the target is convinced to change sides and becomes an ally to you and your other allies, even becoming hostile to its former allies.
 The chosen creature is not under your control and may change its attitudes later depending on your actions or the actions of your allies.
 This is not a charm effect.
 Once you use this feature, you cannot do so again until after you finish a long rest.

 ###### Miscreant

 Rebels with or without a cause, miscreants shake things up and break heads.
-Where clever words fail, a closed fistñthe threat of oneñcan work just as well.
+Where clever words fail, a closed fist√±the threat of one√±can work just as well.
 These scouts take charge, not orders, and spit in the face of danger.
-Bravado is often all thatís needed, but miscreants are able to back up their bluster when required.
+Bravado is often all that√≠s needed, but miscreants are able to back up their bluster when required.

 Rebellious Scrapper